shen-tian/lsdome/doc/deployment.md

 sudo update-alternatives --config java
 ```

 Now try to run the sketch (once you are in X) by typing `sh /path/yoursketch`.
-If you get something about can't use pixels on this device, it might be this issue: https://github.com/processing/processing/issues/2010.html
+If you get something about can't use pixels on this device, it might be [this issue](https://github.com/processing/processing/issues/2010.html).

 The fix is to force 32 bit mode.
 Adding this to the bottom of `\boot\config.txt` seems to work: